wmgeolab/gbDocs/docs/docs/10-workflow-overview/end-to-end-pipeline.md

 Before submitting:

-1. Ensure shapefile is clean
+1. Ensure shapefile is in the correct geographic projection: 'WGS 1984'
-2. Project polygons correctly (coordinate system)
+2. Check that all of the fields in the attribute table exist including:
+     -  Name
+     -  Level (ADM 0-4+)
+     -  ISO_Code (only for ADM levels 0-1, ADM2+ levels do not have an ISO field because they are too granular)
-3. Export shapefile properly
+3. Export shapefile with the proper name (ISO_ADM#)
+4. Take a screenshot of the license with the URL visible, and name it `license.png`
+5. Create a new text file for the metadata.
+Make sure it follows the
-4. Zip all files for GitHub submission
+6. Zip all files for GitHub submission

 ### Required Files in Submission ZIP